 The Ayamaya Pop-Up tent is also a great option.
 The instant pitch technology means that you can spend more time partying and less time fighting with poles.

 To be honest, it’s not even close.

-With a center height of seven feet, this 4 person family tent is the perfect size for relaxing trips.
-That’s three more feet than the center height of the Big Agnes Copper Spur.
-Although, the Big Agnes is a backpacking tent so the short height is made up for in the lightweight nature of the tent.
+With a center height of seven feet, this is the best 4 person tent for families and is the perfect size for relaxing trips.
+That’s three more feet than the center height of the Big Agnes Copper Spur tent.
+Although, the Big tent Agnes is a backpacking tent so the short height is made up for in the lightweight nature of the tent.

-Which tent has the best space for storage?
+Which camping tent has the best space for storage?

 There is also a great gear loft which is handy for storing anything you want to keep out of reach of curious little hands if you’re camping with family.

-We were also really impressed by the Ayamaya.
-It’s rare to find a pop-up tent with a vestibule so this instant tent offers something special when it comes to storage space.
+We were also really impressed by the Ayamaya tent.
+It’s rare to find a good pop-up tent with a vestibule so this instant tent offers something special when it comes to storage space.